Shared-Reality-Lab/IMAGE-server/20260811_mcp-endpoint_plan.md

   accessibility checks. `npm test`, `npm run build`, and `npm audit --omit=dev` pass; build lint has the same 16 pre-existing warnings.
 Manual target-client, screen-reader, zoom, and forced-colors acceptance remains ordered Step 12 rather than an automated Step 10 claim.
+- ChatGPT `+` attachments initially failed because the tool descriptor omitted `_meta["openai/fileParams"]` and did not require the documented `download_url` and `file_id` fields.
+The descriptor now declares `file` as a file parameter with the exact OpenAI file-object schema, allowing ChatGPT to replace its local attachment reference with a temporary HTTPS URL.

 ## Shared IMAGE pipeline